GrandComicsDatabase/gcd-django/docs/development/CORE_SETUP.md

 The full-dump workflow is currently supported by the default Docker runtime.
 It needs approximately 12 GB of free Docker storage while the temporary staging database and final development database coexist.
-The public dump does not contain uploaded cover/image files; development uses fake images instead.
+The public dump does not contain uploaded cover/image files; development uses the deterministic fake image created by `seed_development_data` instead.
+The dump also does not replace the local migration ledger, accounts, statistics, or change-history fixtures.

 Useful commands: